Unlocking Insights on Global Migration: New Resources Released!

 GCM_Brochure_original.png

 Although many stakeholders have heard of the Global Compact for Safe, Orderly, and Regular Migration (GCM), its relevance and significance often remain unclear.
-The GIZ Programme “Shaping development-oriented migration” (MEG) has teamed up with the Civil Society Action Committee to make information on the GCM more accessible.
-This collaboration has produced a brochure titled “Unpacking the GCM”, designed to give readers, especially migrant and diaspora-led CSOs, a comprehensive overview of the GCM’s core components and practical guidance for effective involvement.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has teamed up with the Civil Society Action Committee to make information on the GCM more accessible.
+This collaboration has produced a brochure titled “Unpacking the GCM”.
+This resource breaks down what the Compact means and offers concrete guidance on how civil society, including diaspora organisations, can engage meaningfully with it.

-Adopted in 2018, the GCM is the first framework agreed upon by governments for a common approach to international migration.
-While it is not a legally binding UN agreement, the GCM includes 10 principles and 23 objectives to support governments in designing and implementing policies that ensure safe, orderly, and regular migration.
+Since its adoption in 2018, the GCM has served as the first internationally agreed framework to address migration comprehensively.
+Though not legally binding, it includes 10 principles and 23 objectives to help governments formulate and implement policies for safe, orderly, and regular migration.

 Additionally, MEG has created a booklet titled “Navigating Global Migration Processes: Booklet for State Actors and Civil Society”, which serves as a practical guide for state and civil society actors involved in two global processes: the Global Forum on Migration and Development (GFMD) and the GCM, including the Regional Migration Reviews and the International Migration Review Forum.
 This booklet offers a structured approach to navigating these processes.